Claire enjoys growing fruit, herbs and vegetables and studying and creating natural remedies. She strives to live a low-impact lifestyle.

 If anyone else uses the garden space, then you may have to be mindful of how much space your plants take up and of what you plant.
 Many plants can be poisonous to children and pets—this includes some familiar flowers such as lilies (Lilium), bluebells (Hyacinthoides) and foxglove (Digitalis).
 Care should be taken when choosing plants, and if you choose to plant any that may pose a danger, younger children and pets should be supervised.

 If you share your outside space with other adults, such as parents, grandparents or other residents, it may be worth talking to them about your garden plans.
 You may find that they are interested in your plans and/or may have ideas or advice to share with you regarding gardening or plants.
-Please note that you do not have to reveal the magical side to your gardening unless you wish.
+Please note that you do not have to reveal the magical side of your gardening unless you wish.
 Indeed, it may be wise not to, depending on the views of those other people.

 Is the Space Sunny or Shady?

 The amount of sun that gets to your garden area can have a large impact on what you are able to grow.
 Plants have varying needs when it comes to soil types they grow well in or how much water or sunlight they require.
-Although some are fairly flexible in what conditions they can tolerate, there are many that will not do well unless specific conditions are met.
+Although some are fairly flexible in what conditions they can tolerate, many will not do well unless specific conditions are met.
 In order to get the best results from your gardening, it makes sense to choose plants that suit the environment.

 You may be able to make changes to improve some conditions, such as cutting back trees or large bushes to let in more sun or adding features to create shade.

 To Sum It Up

 There is obviously a lot to consider when getting a garden up and running.
 Just remember that: